Stephen-Seo/AnotherAURHelper/docs/setup_lxc.md

 ### Setting up SSH for the Container

-This is pretty straightforward, but for those unfamiliar with ssh, heres a quick setup guide.
+This is pretty straightforward, but for those unfamiliar with ssh, here's a quick setup guide.

 First, install `openssh`.